andreramoni/mylab/SCENARIO.md

 The lab environment is behind a router that is connected to the Internet.<br>
 But since it´s my own home network, we need to organize IP ranges.<br>

-Let´s call my home network as the TRANSIT Network.<br>
+Let´s call my home network as the TRANSITos EXTERNAL Network.<br>

 ---
-TRANSIT Network:
+EXTERNAL/TRANSIT Network:
 - Network: 192.168.12.0/24 (netmask 255.255.255.0)
 - Gateway: 192.168.12.1
 - DNS: 192.168.12.2